Geeksltd/GCop/Rules/GCop166.md

 ## Rule description
 Using assignment within conditional statements would decrease readability.

-This error happens while Using the expressions below within conditional statement :

-* EqualsExpression
-* GreaterThanExpression
-* LessThanExpression
-* GreaterThanOrEqualExpression
-* LessThanOrEqualExpression
+Instead you should use seperate statements for the assignment, and the comparison.

 ## Example 1
 ```csharp